 I get the clients in.
 We go over everything.
 You give me all the details, and then with all the details, I go through all the paperwork—the discovery, the videotapes, whatever they have—and then I'll make a judgment call on whether a Motion should be filed and, if so, what type of Motion will be filed.

 I'm going to be straightforward and honest with you.
-If you don't have a chance to win your Motion, we're not going to file one.
+If you don't have a chance to win your Motion, we won't file one.
 If you do have a chance, we'll file it, we'll litigate it viscously and vigorously, and we'll do everything we can to get whatever they found suppressed and your case dismissed.